Native Americans in Tennessee

 Group 5- Shawnee

-Hint: in your groups look for cultural elements like-
+Hint: In your groups, look for cultural elements like-

 • Social Groups